Powered by MOMENTUM MEDIA

 The corporate regulator has cancelled the AFSL and ACL of a timeshare company after the CSLR made a payment to a client.

-The Australian Securities and Investments Commission (ASIC) has announced that it cancelled the Australian financial services licence (AFSL) and Australian credit licence (ACL) of Ultiqa Lifestyle Promotions Limited, which is in liquidation.
+The Australian Securities and Investments Commission (ASIC) has announced that it cancelled the Australian Financial Services Licence (AFSL) and Australian Credit Licence (ACL) of Ultiqa Lifestyle Promotions Limited, which is in liquidation.

 On 28 June 2024, the Australian Financial Complaints Authority (AFCA) made a determination against Ultiqa, which Ultiqa failed to pay.

-Subsequently, on 2 October 2024, the CSLR paid $19,429.60 to a person for AFCA’s determination and notified ASIC.
+Subsequently, on 2 October 2024, the Compensation Scheme of Last Resort (CSLR) paid $19,429.60 to a person for AFCA’s determination and notified ASIC.

 As a result, ASIC cancelled Ultiqa’s AFS and credit licences on 16 October 2024.

-Under CSLR rules, where the CSLR pays compensation to an eligible consumer in relation to an AFCA determination and notifies ASIC of the details of the firm that failed to pay the compensation, ASIC must cancel the AFSL of the firm.
+Under the CSLR rules, where the CSLR pays compensation to an eligible consumer in relation to an AFCA determination and notifies ASIC of the details of the firm that failed to pay the compensation, ASIC must cancel the AFSL of the firm.

 The CSLR can pay up to $150,000 in compensation to consumers who have an unpaid determination from AFCA relating to authorised personal financial advice, credit intermediation, securities dealing or credit provision, and where other eligibility criteria are met.